ProThoughts/q2apro-lightbox-images/README.md

 # q2apro-lightbox-images
 Question2Answer Plugin: Provides a Lightbox Effect for all images in posts.

+## Features

+- clicking on a posted image brings it to foreground, background gets black
+- lightweight plugin, gets loaded only on question pages
+- just one sever request necessary, gets cached by the browser
+- available languages: en, fr, de

+## Installation

+- Download the ZIP file.
+- Extract the folder q2apro-lightbox-images from the ZIP file.
+- Move the folder q2apro-lightbox-images to the qa-plugin folder of your Q2A installation.
+- Use your FTP-Client to upload the folder q2apro-lightbox-images into the qa-plugin folder of your server.
+- Navigate to your site, go to Admin -> Plugins and check if the plugin "Lightbox Images" is listed.
+- Congratulations, your new plugin has been activated!

 ## Disclaimer / Copyright ##

 This is beta code.
 It is probably okay for production environments, but may not work exactly as expected.